Sweeney Todd: The Demon Barber of Fleet Street (1936 film): Plot

 The Golden Hope returns to London, with Mark a newly wealthy man.
 Todd lures him into his barbershop.
 Mark foolishly talks about his love for Johanna and shows off his new riches.
 Todd sends Mark down the chute but Mrs. Lovatt quickly hides him in a cupboard.
 When Todd comes down, he is surprised to see that the body is gone.
 However, he isn't worried because he already took Mark's fortune and is sure that young man is poor once again and won't be allowed to marry Johanna.
 Mrs. Lovatt secretly helps Mark escape.
 Vowing to bring Todd to justice, a disguised Mark returns to the barbershop.
 He sends Tobias to tell Johanna where he is.
 Todd fails to recognize Mark and while he gets ready to shave his new customer, Pearley sneaks into Mrs. Lovatt's cellar.
 Todd pulls the lever, but Mark expects the chair to flip and holds on tight.
 Pearley helps him down safely and they leave the same way Mark originally escaped.

 Todd is angry to find another victim missing and accuses Mrs. Lovatt of letting him escape.
 She admits to having let Mark go before.
 Todd readies himself to go on the run.
 He puts together his collection of stolen goods and begins stacking up hay and wooden furniture in the basement.
 Johanna comes to his door, worried that Mark has been captured and harmed.
 Todd knocks her unconscious, puts her in a closet, sets the building on fire and then leaves.

 Nan informs Mark and Pearley that Johanna went to Todd's shop.
 They hurry to save her.
 As the barbershop burns down and a crowd gathers around, Todd watches from a nearby alleyway.
-When Mark go inside to save Johanna, Todd follows and attempts to slash his throat.
+When Mark goes inside to save Johanna, Todd follows and attempts to slash his throat.
 Mark manages to knock Todd unconscious and gets out with Johanna.
 On the street Johanna and Mark kiss.
 Beside them lies Todd's bag of riches in the alleyway.
 Todd regains consciousness.
 As he attempts to escape, his special chair flips him into the fiery cellar.
 Returning to 1936, the barber's terrified patron runs out of the shop while still wearing a full face of shaving cream.